 - This can be easily done using the Windows Registry Editor in the branch HKEY_CURRENT_USER\SOFTWARE\Microsoft\Windows\DWM.

-You can find there already existing values with name ColorizationXXX (where XXX represents an individual settable component) intended for
+You can find there already existing values with name ColorizationXXX (where XXX represents an individual settable component) or AccentColor (Win10+) intended for

 active windows.
 If you create same values with suffix Inactive (i.e. ColorizationXXXInactive), such settings will be applied to inactive